TMHSDigital/NotableAPIs/by-provider/README.md

 # APIs by Provider

+This directory organizes APIs by the company or organization that provides them.
+Use this structure to quickly find all APIs offered by a specific provider.

+## How to Use

+- Each subdirectory is named after a provider (e.g., `google`, `microsoft`, `aws`).
+- Inside each provider directory, you'll find documentation for all APIs offered by that provider.
-This directory organizes APIs based on their service providers, making it easy to discover and compare APIs from the same company or organization.
+- Use this structure to compare offerings from the same company or to find related APIs.

+## Example Providers

+- Google
+- Microsoft
+- Amazon Web Services (AWS)
+- IBM
+- Twilio
+- Stripe
+- Meta (Facebook)
+- Salesforce

+## Navigation

+Browse the subdirectories or use search to find a provider.
+For more details on each API, see the corresponding documentation in the `apis/` directory.

 ## Major Providers